 - What types of backgrounds can you use?

-- How to add a Virtual Background
+- How to use Zoom Virtual Background on your PC

 - How to add a Custom Background

 - How to add a Video Background

 - How to remove Custom Backgrounds

 - How to add a GIF as a Background

 - Why don’t I see the Virtual Background option?